 Lakeway City Park

-Lakeway City Park is one of the most unique and relaxing parks near Austin, Texas, and it’s easily one of my favorite spots for a lakeside escape.
+Looking for day trips near Austin?
+Lakeway City Park is one of the most unique and relaxing parks near Austin, Texas.
+You should plan your lakeside escape here, I promise you won't regret it.
 I live next to it but if you are from out of town, Lakeway Resort and Spa is just 5 minutes from the park on the same peninsula.
 If you based yourself there for a couple of nights, you'll have the best outdoor fun without leaving civilization behind.

-What I love most is the variety of activities.
-I enjoy walking on the nature trails (be on a lookout for the hummingbirds garden, a real local gem!).
+I enjoy walking on the nature trails (be on a lookout for the hummingbirds garden, a hidden local gem!).
 You can play a game of basketball or volleyball, and then cool off in the lake all in one visit.

-The sunsets over Lake Travis are especially unique and unforgettable, making this park one of the best and truly my favorite Hill Country hideaways.
+The sunsets over Lake Travis are especially unique, making this park one of the best and truly my favorite Hill Country hideaways.

 1. Strolling along the Paved Path in Lakeway City Park